thiblahute/meson-website/Reference-manual.md

 ### find_program ###

 Tries to locate the command listed in the positional argument.
 It can either be a command or a script in the source directory.
 Meson will also autodetect scripts with a shebang line and run them with the executable specified in it both on Windows (because the command invocator will reject the command otherwise) and unixes (if the script file does not have the executable bit set).

+If the program is not found, Meson will abort.
+You can tell it not to by setting the keyword argument <tt>required</tt> to false.

 ### generator ###